testissimo/testissimo.github.io/documentation/what-is-testissimo.md

 # What Is Testissimo

 Testissimo is ent-to-end testing tool for web applications, it can help you with building and running automated tests for web applications.
 It automates browser from inside, as a part of tested application, not from outside as selenium or another testing tools do.
-So, everything you need to start testing is browser, no server or client installation required.
+So, everything you need to start testing is browser, no installation required.
 Testissimo perfectly understand tested app, no more "wait for element" needed, therefore it operates at 100% speed of your browser.

 # Testissimo Place In Software Development